MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 DIAG_STATIS_PARMS - Diagnostic Per Level Statistics
 ###################################################

-Instead of dumping the full 2-D or 3-D diagnostic field, it is also possible to request output statistics averaged by level (for 3-D diagnostics) and globally, or for a pre-defined :math:`(x,y,z)` region  of the model grid.
+It is also possible to request output statistics averaged for global mean and by level average (for 3-D diagnostics) over the full domain, and/or for a pre-defined :math:`(x,y)` region  of the model grid.
 The statistics computed for each diagnostic are as follows:

   - (area weighted) mean (in both space and time, if time-averaged frequency is selected)
   - (area weighted) standard deviation